 View Sara’s Resume here.

-· Sara will have work in the upcoming “CSC” exhibition at James May Gallery!
+· Sara has work in the current “Ceramic Sculpture Culture” exhibition at James May Gallery!

 · You can now find Sara’s work at the Red Lodge Clay Center in person and online!

 · Sara has work featured in the “Exposure” section of the June/July/August issue of Ceramics Monthly!